+Biology

-Biology PROFESSORS: Renee Godard (chair, Term 1), C. Morgan Wilson (on leave Term 1; chair, Term 2) ASSOCIATE PROFESSOR EMERITA: Rebecca Beach ASSISTANT PROFESSORS: Mary Jane Carmichael, Elizabeth Gleim (on leave Term 1) VISITING LECTURER: Suzanne Allison LABORATORY TECHNICIAN: Cheryl Taylor The biology major seeks to develop in its students a sense of independent inquiry into the processes of life.
+PROFESSORS: Renee Godard, C. Morgan Wilson ASSOCIATE PROFESSOR EMERITA: Rebecca Beach ASSOCIATE PROFESSOR: Elizabeth Gleim (chair) ASSISTANT PROFESSOR: Mary Jane Carmichael LECTURER: Suzanne Allison LABORATORY TECHNICIANS: Cheryl Taylor, Hannah Schleupner

+The biology major seeks to develop in its students a sense of independent inquiry into the processes of life.
 Core courses in the major provide all students with a solid foundation in the biological sciences (from cells to ecosystems), while upper-level courses and seminars as well as research opportunities give students the chance to focus on specific areas of interest in biology.
 As well as exploring biological concepts, classes in the biology department promote the development of oral and written communication skills as well as critical thinking.
 Graduating seniors will have the skills to critique the primary biological literature, utilize biological instrumentation, and design and carry out biological research in several disciplines.
 Hollins graduates go on to graduate school, medical school, veterinary school, or other advanced training in allied health professions.
 Other graduates pursue a variety of careers in the biological sciences becoming research assistants, environmental consultants, and teachers at both the elementary and secondary levels.
 Biology majors also occupy various technical positions in private firms and governmental agencies.

-REQUIREMENTS FOR A MAJOR IN BIOLOGY (B.A.): 8 courses and associated laboratories, if applicable; one semester of sophomore seminar, one semester of senior capstone, and allied courses (52-70 credits) REQUIRED COURSES IN BIOLOGY:
+REQUIREMENTS FOR A MAJOR IN BIOLOGY (B.A.):

+8 courses and associated laboratories, if applicable; one semester of sophomore seminar, one semester of senior capstone, and allied courses (52-70 credits)

+REQUIRED COURSES IN BIOLOGY:

-- Three core courses in biology and accompanying laboratories: BIOL 207: Ecology and BIOL 207L (4, 2) BIOL 220: Human Physiology and BIOL 220L (4, 2) BIOL 236: Molecular and Cell Biology and BIOL 236L (4, 2) - BIOL 200: Sophomore Biology Seminar (2) - Five elective courses in biology at or above the 200 level (including labs, if applicable).
-No more than one elective course may come from the following: BIOL/CHEM 351, 352, or BIOL/PSY 317.
-A student may substitute one semester of BIOL 390, BIOL 391, or BIOL 480 for one of the elective courses.
-(A student may petition the department to include one course at the 100 level among the five elective courses, if the course is taken before the student decides to major in biology.) - BIOL 399: Biological Internship (any term) - BIOL 471: Senior Capstone (2) REQUIRED ALLIED COURSES:
+- Three core courses in biology and accompanying laboratories: BIOL 207: Ecology and BIOL 207L (4, 2) BIOL 220: Human Physiology and BIOL 220L (4, 2) BIOL 236: Molecular and Cell Biology and BIOL 236L (4, 2)

+BIOL 200: Sophemore Biology Seminar (2)

+- BIOL 200: Sophomore Biology Seminar (2)

+- Five elective courses in biology at or above the 200 level (including labs, if applicable).
+No more than one

+elective course may come from the following: BIOL/CHEM 351, 352, or BIOL/PSY 317.
+A student may substitute

+one semester of BIOL 390, BIOL 391, or BIOL 480 for one of the elective courses.
+(A student may petition the

+department to include one course at the 100 level among the five elective courses, if the course is taken before

+the student decides to major in biology.)

+- BIOL 399: Biological Internship (any term)

+- BIOL 471: Senior Capstone (2)

+REQUIRED ALLIED COURSES: